Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Copyright

 \section{Copyright}

-{ The images (montage, france, mountain, library) are contained in the repository in \url{https://links.uwaterloo.ca/Repository.html} \cite{Repository}, and they belong to the Grayscale Set 1 and 2 (The Waterloo Fractal Coding and Analysis Group).\\ The source code for the proposed u-VPI method from \cite{occorsio2023image} is publicly accessible at \url{https://github.com/ImgScaling/VPIscaling}.
+{ All the images are contained in the repository in \url{https://links.uwaterloo.ca/Repository.html} \cite{Repository}, and they belong to the Grayscale Set 1 and 2, and to the Colour Set (The Waterloo Fractal Coding and Analysis Group).\\ The source code for the proposed u-VPI method from \cite{occorsio2023image} is publicly accessible at \url{https://github.com/ImgScaling/VPIscaling}.
 Permission is granted to use, copy, or modify the documentation for educational and research purposes without fee. }